sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 *Successful batch production and a completed multicolor keychain.*

 Batch manufacturing raised the importance of repeatability.
-A problem affecting one part can affect an entire build plate, so first-layer inspection and early detection save both time and material.
+A problem affecting one part can affect an entire build plate, so first layer inspection and early detection save both time and material.

 ---